 Assistance to Firefighters Grants (AFG)

-- Any eligible fire department or a non-affiliated EMS organization may act as a “host” applicant and apply for large-scale projects on behalf of itself and any number of other local AFG eligible organizations that will be participating partners in the award.
+- Regional Projects - Any eligible entity may act as a host applicant and apply for large-scale projects on behalf of itself and any number of other local AFG eligible organizations that will be participating partners in the award.
 Joint/Regional projects should achieve greater cost effectiveness and regional efficiency and resilience.
-If an applicant wishes to submit a Joint/Regional application, they should select the “Regional” radio button when filling out the application.
-For the purpose of this document and the AFG Application, the term “Regional” will serve the same meaning as “Joint/Regional.”

 History of Funding